gseidler/The-MSX-Red-Book/the_msx_red_book.md

 **Figure 50:** Memory Map 8000H to FFFFH

-The Program Text Area is composed of tokenized program lines stored in line number order and terminated by a zero end link, when in the "NEW" state only the end link is present.
+The Program Text Area is composed of tokenized program lines stored in line number order and terminated by a zero end link, when in the "`NEW`" state only the end link is present.
 The zero byte at 8000H is a dummy end of line character needed to synchronize the Runloop at the start of a program.

 The Variable and Array Storage Areas are composed of string or numeric Variables and Arrays stored in the order in which they are found in the program text.
 Execution speed improves marginally if Variables are declared before Arrays in a program as this reduces the amount of memory to be moved upwards.